 Business appointments in Belarus should be made well in advance through a local third party with a good reputation and connections.
 When meeting, address people with their surnames and a brief handshake.
 Meetings are usually formal, and negotiations can be protracted.
 A great deal of concessionary bargaining is expected.
 Bureaucracy and legal matters in Belarus are complicated so it is best to hire local professionals to assist.
 Dates in Belarus are written with the day first, then the month and then the year.

 The international dialling code for Belarus is +375.
 To dial out on an international call dial 8, wait for the tone, then dial 10 followed by the country code, area code and number you are calling (e.g. 8-10 44 for the UK).
 Payphones are widely available but many cannot be used to call internationally.
 Payphones operate on special cards, sold at post offices and newspaper kiosks.
 There are several mobile network operators in Belarus, at least two of which operate GSM networks.
 Coverage is good in the major towns and along the highways, but generally not available in rural areas.
 Mobile phones may be rented from local service providers.
 The internet can be accessed from a network of state run cybercafés, and some private cafes, in the major towns.

-The duty free allowance for visitors entering Belarus is 1.5 litres of spirits, 2l of wine, 1000 cigarettes or 1000g of tobacco products, a reasonable quantity of perfume for personal use and goods up to the value of US$1,000.
+The duty free allowance for visitors entering Belarus is 3 litres of alcoholic beverages, 200 cigarettes or 250g of tobacco products, a reasonable quantity of perfume for personal use and goods up to the value of US$1,500.

 Our Travel Expert